Amir79Naziri/NeuralNetworkClassifier_Project/README.md

 </details>

 ## About The Project
-This project implements a feed-forward neural network from scratch with NumPy and uses the 360 Fruits Dataset as a training and testing model. there are seven phases in this project which complete neural network implementation step by step, which includes the following steps
+This project implements a `feed-forward neural network` from scratch with `numpy` and uses the `360 Fruits` Dataset as a training and testing model. there are seven phases in this project which complete neural network implementation step by step, which includes the following steps

 * [Preprocess Data](#phase1)
 * [Forward Propagation](#phase2)